Jean Galea

 VAT

 In a 2019 official ruling, the Portuguese Tax Authority confirmed the precedent from the Court of Justice of the European Union (Case C-264/14, Skatteverket v.
-David Hedqvist) to argue that although cryptocurrencies such as Bitcoin were analogous to a “means of payment” and therefore subject to VAT, they were exempt by application of VAT exemption rules, which should be consistent across EU Member States considering existing VAT EU harmonization.
+David Hedqvist) to argue that although cryptocurrencies such as Bitcoin are analogous to a “means of payment” and therefore technically subject to VAT, they are exempt by application of VAT exemption rules consistent across EU Member States.

 How to Buy Bitcoin in Portugal

-You can use the world’s best crypto exchanges in Portugal without any problem, there are no limitations imposed by the country or by any of the big exchanges.
+You can use the world’s best crypto exchanges in Portugal without any problem.
+There are no limitations imposed by the country or by any of the major exchanges.

 Crypto-Friendly Banks in Portugal